Skip to main content

 Joint Action on HIV and Co-Infection Prevention and Harm Reduction (HA-REACT)

-HA-REACT (Joint Action on HIV and Co-Infection Prevention and Harm Reduction) is a project co-financed by the EU Health Programme.
-The project represents a joint action of 23 associated partners from:
+Joint Action on HIV and Co-Infection Prevention and Harm Reduction (HA-REACT) was a project co-financed by the EU Health Programme.
+The project represented a joint action involving 24 associated partners from:

 • Finland